Binokel: Going out

-If the highest bidder does not see any chance of achieving the after picking up the dabb, there is the option of 'going out' (abgehen).
+If the highest bidder does not see any chance of achieving the bid value after picking up the dabb, there is the option of 'going out' (abgehen).
 The player chooses the trump suit to 'go out' in e.g. by saying "out in Leaves" (Ab in Schippen) and reveals the cards at the same time.

 A player who goes out may not meld and loses (geht/fährt) the number of points bid; thus the bid is subtracted from his or her score and the opponents score for their melds plus 30 points.

 Example: A player announces "I'll go out in Bells" (Ab in Schellen, Swabian: I gang ab en Schellâ).
 This means that Bells would have been the trump suit.
 The opponents may still meld "with 30" (30 mit) i.e. scoring for their melds plus a bonus of 30 points.
 Thus picking the suit to go out in is important to minimise the opponents' likely melds.